robbyki/robbyki/README.md

 * Mentoring and having the opportunity to work with brilliant people and being able to convey my passion for technology to other developers who have then expressed to me how much darn fun they are having (most rewarding thing ever).
-* Surviving the first 2 years of parenting (this would obviously also imply that I've managed to keep my daughter alive as well)

 ### *:tv: TV show that has had the most impact on my life:*
 * I'm pretty sure by most psychological measures, the Star Trek TNG characters have literally raised